 10 Tips To Keep Your Car Running Right.
-Things You Should Learn For Proper Car Maintenance
+Things You Should know For Proper Car Maintenance

-- Change regularly the oil and the air filters.
+- Change the oil and the air filters regularly.

-- Flush the fluids every two years at least once.
+- Flush the fluids at least once in two years.

 - Each month test the tire air pressure and keep the tires under the best pressure.

-- Get tires to be rotated and adjusted 2x a year, or once every 6 months.
+- Get tires rotated and adjusted 2 times in one year, or once every 6 months.

 - Track tire treads and replace tires where appropriate.

-- Keep a watch on the thickness of the brake pad and remove pads where appropriate.
+- Keep a watch on the thickness of the brake pad.

 - Wash your car and keep it clean so you can avoid expensive body damage.